symfony-swoole/swoole-bundle/README.md

 ### Open Swoole

+Bundle requires one of those extensions:
+- [Swoole PHP Extension](https://github.com/swoole/swoole-src) version `5.1.0` or higher.
+Active bug fixes are provided only for the latest version.
-Bundle requires [Open Swoole PHP Extension](https://github.com/openswoole/swoole-src) version `4.10.0` or higher.
+- [Open Swoole PHP Extension](https://github.com/openswoole/ext-openswoole) version `4.10.0` or higher.
 Active bug fixes are provided only for the latest version.

 #### Version check